dszczerbinski/Calendar/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 A calendar using PayU and Google Calendar API to display and creating events.
 Its a website module to booking terms to specialist like psychoterapist.
-All events are connected and sync with host Google Calendar
+All events are connected and sync with Google Calendar

 ### Demo
 Here is a working live demo: [https://kalendarz.biznesport.com.pl](https://kalendarz.biznesport.com.pl)